On the Equivalence Between Temporal and Static Graph Representations for Observational Predictions: Proves

-We start with the statement that an equivariant graph representation is a structural node representation, since a permutation acts on the nodes (see \citet{srinivasan2019equivalence} for a description of the difference between structural and positional node representations).
+In this subsection, we give more details about the expressivity insufficiency introduced in \Cref{sec:experiments}.
+We focus the expressivity study mostly on \timethengraph, since we have shown that \timethengraph is at least of the same expressvity as \timeandgraph as \Cref{thm:temp_1wl_express} and \Cref{thm:temp_graph_express} with any kinds of GNNs.
+We start with the statement that an equivariant graph representation is a structural node representation, since a permutation acts on the nodes (refer \citet{you2019position,srinivasan2020on} for a description of the difference between structural and positional node representations).

-\Cref{fig:case-improper} shows a temporal graph with two disconnected components (blue and orange) in a food web with two isolated ecosystems.
+\Cref{fig:link_pred} shows a temporal graph with two disconnected components (orange and blue) in a food web with two isolated ecosystems.
 At each time step, the two disconnected components have the same topology.
 Then, the sequences of snapshots of the aggregated temporal graphs will be the same in these two disconnected components.
-This means that the \timethengraph static graphs of the two disconnected components (land and sea) are the same at time $\sct_{2}$.
-We can now invoke \citet{srinivasan2019equivalence} for static attributed graphs to declare that the Orca and Lynx will receive the same \timethengraph most-expressive node representation at time $\sct_{2}$.
-Finally, by \Cref{crl:t-most-express}, the most-expressive \timethengraph representation is as expressive as the most-expressive \timeandgraph representation.
-Hence, the Orca and Lynx at step $\sct_{2}$ will also have the same temporal \timeandgraph node representation.
+This means that the \timethengraph aggregated forms of the two disconnected components (forest and sea) are exactly the same at time $t_{2}$.
+We can now invoke \citep{srinivasan2020on} for static attributed graphs to declare that the ``Coyote'' and ``Seal'' will receive the same \timethengraph most expressive and equivariant node representation at time $t_{2}$.
+By \Cref{thm:temp_graph_express}, the most expressive \timethengraph representation is as expressive as the most expressive \timeandgraph representation, thus ``Coyote'' and ``Seal'' will also have the same \timeandgraph equivariant node representation.

-Since Orca and Lynx have the same temporal node representations, the method will incorrectly predict predatory links between two isolated ecosystem.
-Thus, \timeandgraph and \timethengraph temporal node representations are not designed to predict temporal links.
+Since ``Coyote'' and ``Seal'' have the same temporal node representations, the method will incorrectly predict predatory links between two isolated ecosystem.
+For instance, if we want to predict their relationship with ``Lynx'', node representation based methods will predict both/none of ``Coyote'' and ``Seal'' have link to ``Lynx'' at second step.
+The true answer is that ``Coyote'' has link to ``Lynx'' (directly shown in \Cref{fig:link_pred} observation), but ``Seal'' should have no link to ``Lynx'' (in two isolated ecosystems).
+So, the prediction based on such equivariant node representations will always give wrong prediction at least for one animal kind.
+Thus, equvariant \timeandgraph and \timethengraph temporal node representations are insufficiently expressive to predict temporal links.